A Guide to the McQuaig Mental Agility Test: Examples & Tips

 e) None of the above

-The MMAT is scored very simply, with a point awarded for a correct answer and no points deducted for a wrong answer.
+The McQuaig Mental Agility test scoring is a very simple process, with a point awarded for a correct answer and no points deducted for a wrong answer.

 The scoring is used to demonstrate the speed of thought of the candidate, so the scores can accurately predict the mental agility of the person taking the test.

-The average score for the MMAT is between 25 and 37, but there are score brackets that you can use to see where your abilities lie:
+The McQuaig Mental Agility Test average score is between 25 and 37, but there are score brackets that you can use to see where your abilities lie:

 - Below-average ability = 25 or less